JetBrains/godot-support/gdscript/README.md

 [Installation instructions](documentation%2Finstallation.md)

-Currently testy only on Win10 - alter on I'll test it on iOS
+Currently tested only on Win10 - once it's good enough on it, I'll test it on macOS

 [List of features](documentation%2Ffeatures%2Ffeatures.md)